 I do sometimes guide my clients in having similar conversations already, where appropriate, or sometimes do it for them.
 It involves treading a very fine line, being pretty cagey, and often doing it gradually,- sowing a seed’ rather than in one frank conversation.
 But I know many of my clients get frustrated by not being able to just come out and say it, for their own and the employee’s benefit.

 Sounds good.
 Any concerns?

 There have been a number of concerns raised in commentary about Mr Clegg’s speech, but actually from an- on-the-ground –in-small-businesses’ perspective the main one that occurs to me is what happens if the employee says no?

 The employer would obviously be free to continue with a formal process, and the conversation would not be allowed to be used against them in a tribunal.
 That’s great, but that doesn’t mean it won’t be held against them by the employee during the following month of performance management/disciplinary procedures, making the whole process potentially even worse than it otherwise would have been.

 There is often a certain element of- you’ve already made your mind up’ once formal procedures have started with performance management, but a protected conversation would make this attitude from the employee almost inevitable in my view.
 So while the employer wouldn’t be put at legal risk from the conversation, it would certainly make the employee more likely to refuse to engage in the process, to appeal every stage of the process and to make counter-accusations against the employer.

 So, taking into account legalities and my constant aim of making life as easy as possible for my small business clients, I cautiously welcome the idea, and feel conversations like this may be helpful as long as they are worded carefully, timed carefully and careful consideration taken of the employee concerned, their history, their attitude and likely outcomes.

-For advice on dealing effectively with a poor performer in your small business, contact me on 01480 387933 or email info@face2faceHR.com.
+For advice on dealing effectively with a poor performer in your small business, contact us at [email protected].